musesum/Tr3/README.md

 Imagine wearing a motion capture suit that you have record every movement and then playback
 - Record total state of  `graph << body˚˚`
 - Playback total state of  `graph >> body˚˚`
-- Create a functional twin `twin: body <:> body`
+- Create a functional mirror `twin: body <:> body`
 - Inspired by a Kinect/OpenNI experiment, shown [here](https://www.youtube.com/watch?v=aFO6j6tvdk8)

 ### SpaceCraft

 In 2004, NASA put on a conference called [Virtual Iron Bird](https://www.nasa.gov/vision/earth/technologies/Virtual_Iron_Bird_jb.html) to encourage modeling of Spacecraft.
-The question was how to manage the dataflow between sensors and actuators.
-One approach, Instead of centrallized control, is to treat each sensor and actuator as a node on a graph, which reached equilibrium counterparts.
-Such an approach would work, not only for spacecraft, but also with robots, autonomous vehicles, and smart cities.
-In fact, any peer-to-peer network would benefit from a framework that can synchronize state.
+One question was how to manage the dataflow between sensors and actuators.

 ### Smart Cities